inmanta/inmanta-core/docs/install/2-configure-agents.rst

     sudo systemctl start inmanta-agent

 The logs of the agent are written to ``/var/log/inmanta/agent.log``.
+When the agent doesn't come up after starting the ``inmanta-agent`` service, consult the :ref:`troubleshooting documentation<agent_doesnt_come_up>` to investigate the root cause of the issue.